Popular searches:

 Mark Stern Ratings Summary

-The best episode written by Mark Stern is "Think Like a Dinosaur", rated 7/10 from 2 user votes.
-It was "directed by Jorge Montesi".
-"Think Like a Dinosaur" aired on 6/15/2001 and is rated 1.0 point(s) higher than their second highest rated, "A New Life".
+"Think Like a Dinosaur" is the best rated episode written by Mark Stern.
+It scored 7/10 based on 2 votes.
+It was directed by Jorge Montesi.
+It aired on 6/15/2001 and is rated 1.0 points higher than their second-best episode, "A New Life".

 • Think Like a Dinosaur